-The purpose of these surveys is to ascertain information about the organization of haemophilia care and treatment availability at national levels.
-Furthermore, the survey provides a basis from which the EHC is able to monitor the unmet need and stability of care/treatment access in the individual member countries.
-The collected data has been inﬂuential in providing evidence for policy recommendations at a European level, such as the EDQM recommendations mentioned above.
+In 2009, the EHC began carrying out the ‘Haemophilia Care in Europe’ surveys to determine the extent to which haemophilia care is across the continent of Europe compared with the above principles.
+This provides a basis from which the EHC is able to monitor the unmet needs and stability of care/treatment access in the individual member countries.
+The collected data has been inﬂuential in providing evidence for policy recommendations at a European level, such as the EDQM recommendations.

-The survey was published in the June 2017 issue of the scientific journal Haemophilia.
+In June 2017, the survey was published in the scientific journal Haemophilia.
 To access the article and results, please click here.

 Tenders and Procurement Survey